m-labs/artiq/doc/manual/getting_started_core.rst

 Subkernels behave in most part as regular kernels, they accept arguments and can return values.
 However, there are few caveats:

-   - they do not support RPCs or calling subsequent subkernels on other devices,
+   - they do not support RPCs,
    - they do not support DRTIO,
    - their return value must be fully annotated with an ARTIQ type,
    - their arguments should be annotated, and only basic ARTIQ types are supported,